codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+In the server hosting industry IaaS stands for...
- 1. Luna
+ 1. Infrastructure as a Service
- 2. Neptune
+ 2. Infrastructure as a Server
- 3. Bliss
+ 3. Internet and a Server
- 4. Whistler
+ 4. Internet as a Service

 <details>
   <summary>Answer</summary>
-  Luna
+  Infrastructure as a Service
 </details>